|Walking, 1956, Saul Leiter, Howard Greenberg Gallery (most of the Leiter images used here are from the same source)|

 Small.
 Human.
 Real.Even in his most colorful images, themes of loneliness and isolation emerge in the various surfaces of Leiter's work; he depicts fragments of a world that seem captured from life, resembling stills from a film.

 Director Todd Haynes is known for turning to the work of early 20th century photographers in giving visual depth to his films.
 In Carol (2015), Haynes portrays a photographer in a film that is heavily inspired by photographers.
-Along with looking at the work of photographers Helen Levitt and Vivian Meier, Haynes also turned to Leiter for inspiration.
+Along with looking at the work of photographers Helen Levitt and Vivian Maier, Haynes also turned to Leiter for inspiration.
 See cinematographer Edward Lachman's comments about using Leiter as an inspiration in shooting the film.

 |Layers and Reflections on Leiter: Rooney Mara in Carol (2015)|